Narco-submarine: True submarines

-Narco-submarines were considered by officials to be an oddity until 2000, when Colombian police discovered what was reported to be a half-built 36 m-long true submarine in a warehouse outside Bogotá.
+Narco-submarines were considered by officials to be an oddity until 2000, when Colombian Anti-Narcotics Police discovered what was reported to be a half-built 36 m-long true submarine in a warehouse outside Bogotá.
 The double-hulled steel vessel could have traveled 3,700 kilometers, dived 100 m, and could have carried about 15 tonnes of cocaine.

-On 3 July 2010 the Ecuadorian authorities seized a fully functional, completely submersible diesel-electric submarine in the jungles bordering Ecuador and Colombia.
-It had a cylindrical fiberglass and Kevlar hull 31 metre long, a 3 metre conning tower with periscope, and air conditioning.
+On July 3, 2010 the Ecuadorian authorities seized a fully functional, completely submersible diesel-electric submarine in the jungles bordering Ecuador and Colombia.
+It had a cylindrical fiberglass and kevlar hull 31 metre long, a 3 metre conning tower with periscope, and air conditioning.
 The vessel had the capacity for about 10 tonnes of cargo, a crew of five or six people, the ability to fully submerge down to 20 metre, and the capacity for long-range underwater operation.
 Ecuadorean authorities seized the vessel before its maiden voyage.

-On 14 February 2011 another submarine was seized by the Colombian navy.
+On February 14, 2011 another submarine was seized by the Colombian Navy.
 The 31 m-long fiberglass and Kevlar vessel was found hidden in a jungle area in Timbiquí, in south-western Colombia.
 It was capable of travelling 9 metre below water and it could carry four people and up to 8 tonnes of cargo.